-This four-factor analysis forces organizations to more fully understand the diverse populations they serve, as well as to assess their existing bilingual-staff resources.
+This four-factor analysis forces organizations they serve to understand the diverse populations more fully, as well as to assess their existing bilingual-staff resources.

 Additionally, the nature of the organization’s services, and the importance of its work to peoples’ lives, dictates the speed and skill level required to communicate with LEP individuals.

 When questions of health, safety, or legal rights are at stake, the consequences of not having a competent language solution in place can be serious — for the LEP person and the organization.

 The Path to Meaningful Access

 First-generation language access plans are often marginal, as organizations typically begin the process with limited information or history.
 It takes time and organization-wide collaboration for plans to evolve.